Square Review, Rates & Fees

 3.5% + 15 cents for all keyed transactions

 * 2.75% rate only applies if you sign up on your own.
 If you request a quote through Square or seek their assistance for sign up, you may be subjected to a per-transaction fee on top of the 2.75%.
+Per-transaction fees are typically 10 or 15 cents.

 Square Up credit card processing isn't a good fit for every business.
 Square is best suited for individuals, or for businesses with low or sporadic sales volume or a low average sale amount.
-And even then, Square's poor customer service and tendency to hold funds and impose reserves makes it a gamble for any person or business.
+And even then, Square's poor customer service and tendency to hold funds and impose reserves make it a gamble for any person or business.
 Choosing the right credit card processing solution can make or break your business, and it's recommended that you read this entire Square review before using the service for your business.
 Square has oversimplified credit card processing.
 This has allowed the company to grow rapidly, but at the expense and frustration of many of its users in form of deposit limits, frozen funds, and poor customer service.

-- Square is an aggregator
+- Square is an Aggregator

 - Rates, Fees & Pricing Model